vic-ma/howtodismantle.github.io/_posts/2024-09-23-Enhancing-Lean-Management-Automated-Safety-Cross-Integration-via-SAP-and-Peakboard.md

 ## The SAP side

 The basic idea is that every accident that happens in production causes an absence record in SAP HR.
-When its only a minor incident, that employee might be absent for one or two days.
-And if it's a bigger accident he/she will be absent 3 or more days.
+When it's a minor accident, that employee will be absent for one or two days.
+When it's a bigger accident, the employee will be absent for three or more days.

-HR data in SAP is organised in so called info types.
+HR data in SAP is organized into "info types."
 These info types have numbers.
-The info type we're are looking for has the number 2001.
-But we need an additional filter.
-It's the sub type.
-In our case the sub stype is 0270, which stands for industrial accidents.
+The info type we're looking for has the number 2001.
+But we need an additional filter for the subtype.
+In our case, the subtype is 0270, which stands for industrial accidents.

 The screenshot shows a list of absence records in transaction PA30.
 Beside regular vacation days there are are 4 accident records (we keep in mind that this is just sample data.
 If a single employee records 4 accidents in two weeks something is wrong with this company)